Koromix/rygel/web/rekkord.org/pages/config.md

 ```

 > [!TIP]
 > By default, `rekkord derive` tries to open the repository to make sure that the master key matches the repository.
 This requires a valid config file, and access to repository (with the S3 key and secret, for example).
+>
-However, this is not strictly necessary; use the `--offline` argument to derive keyfiles without opening the repository.
+> However, this is not strictly necessary; use the `--offline` argument to derive keyfiles without accessing the repository:
 >
 > ```sh
 > rekkord derive -K master.key -t WriteOnly --offline -O write.key